-Not because I’m stressed out.
-Not because I’m angry.
-Not because I’m scared.
-I cried because of a 92-year-old man.
+I didn’t cry because I’m stressed out.
+I didn’t cry because I’m angry.
+I didn’t cry because I’m scared.
+Instead, I cried because of a 92-year-old man.

 As I finally made my way down to the paper products, I noticed a man.
 He didn’t have a cart, but a cane.
 A hat perched upon his head even at 57 degrees in Wisconsin and as I approached him, I noticed he was confused.
-‘Are you looking for something sir?’
+‘Are you looking for somethin, sir?’
+I said

 He looked at me, tear in his eye.
 ‘I just need some toilet paper.
 I’m down to my last roll at home and I need about four or six to last me the month.
 This is my third store today.’

 As I glared at the empty shelves, I didn’t know what to say.
 I knew about the toilet paper shortage, but I still was unsure as why it was happening.
 I explained to him that with the virus, everyone was worried and unfortunately there’s been a run on toilet paper and hand sanitizer and cleaning products.

 I’ll never forget what he said next.